List of New Tricks characters: DAC Robert Strickland

-Deputy Assistant Commissioner Robert Strickland (Anthony Calf) (2005–2015): Deputy Assistant Commissioner Robert Strickland is the team's boss.
+Deputy Assistant Commissioner Robert Strickland (Anthony Calf) (2005–2015): Deputy Assistant Commissioner Robert Strickland succeeds DAC Bevan as the team's boss.
 A political animal who enjoys basking in reflected glory of UCOS's clean-up rate, his choice of cases is influenced by a desire to make his department look good.
 Despite this, he has respect for UCOS and its members, being a strong supporter of the UCOS team, with having used his influence to protect them when necessary.
 He has two unseen children from a past marriage.
 Although he worked with Whitehall intelligence operative Stephen Fisher before the force, Strickland is always wary of him and will defend his officers when Whitehall attempts to manipulate them in socially sensitive cases.
 Despite being a somewhat self-serving officer, he has nonetheless been quite supportive of the actions of UCOS.
 He adamantly refused to allow Fisher to strongarm the team into working for him despite the fact that Fisher could seriously damage his career.
 In another instance, wherein the team made a collar and got a less-than-desirable result that would possibly cause a small political storm, Strickland made it clear that he had wanted the case investigated regardless, aware that it was unlikely to end happily.
 In more recent series, Strickland's political motives are outweighed by his desire to let UCOS do its work, and he uses his political savvy to navigate through the quagmire of potential landmines.
 Though he will still discipline the team when they blatantly break rules, he is willing to accept their actions if a result is achieved.
 Strickland even subtly gave Brian a chance to explain himself when he was forced to fire him, and it was only when Brian made it clear that he stood by his actions that Strickland finally told him to go.
 At the end of the eleventh series, Strickland reveals he has fathered a third child.
 The finale sees him promoted to Assistant Commissioner, saving UCOS from the political machinations of his predecessor.